stefanocoretta/phd-dissertation/docs/08_eng-ve-meta.md

 <p class="caption">(\#fig:origin-shrunk-plot)Estimated voicing effect from the original source and from the meta-analysis.</p>
 </div>

-\@ref(fig:funnel-plot) is a funnel plot, which can be used to visually check whether the sample suffers from publication bias.
+Figure \@ref(fig:funnel-plot) is a funnel plot, which can be used to visually check whether the sample suffers from publication bias.
 In this plot, the x-axis corresponds to the original estimated difference in vowel duration, while the y-axis is a measure of precision (calculated as 1 divided by the estimated error of the difference).
 The meta-analytical means are indicated by the thick and dashed vertical lines for syllable-final and penultimate position respectively.
 The shaded areas indicate the 95% CI of the meta-analytical posterior of the voicing effect in final (light blue) and penultimate (dark blue) position.